oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/src/09_projections_single_stream_idempotency/README.md

 If needed expand existing classes definition.

 Track and implement proper idempotency handling in projection event handlers.
-Change documents definitions and projection logic if needed.
+Change documents definitions, projection logic or database if needed.

 Read more about projections in my article: